Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

 Where to stay on the Cape Chignecto Trail

-Unless you’re a trail runner, you’ll need to stop overnight while hiking the Cape Chignecto Trail.
-There are two types of accommodation available – camping and cabins.
+Unless you’re a trail runner or a super fast hiker, you’ll need to stop overnight while hiking the Cape Chignecto Trail.

 Backcountry camping